Specialty costume, prop, decor, design & fabrication for the entertainment industries.

 Your custom costume or clothing item will typically require one to several fittings, as detailed in your payments and fitting schedule form.
 Three fittings (if needed) are included in the total cost of your custom order.
 If further fittings are required, these occur at a rate of $40 each.

-Underwear is required of all clients during all fittings.
+Underwear is required for all clients for all fittings.
 We reserve the right to refuse a fitting if a client isn’t showered and/or wearing underwear.
 Notes about fittings (items remaining to be finished or changed) will be in writing and you will sign off on the action items listed.

 Any changes in either a sketch or your costume mock-up must be made before your second fitting.
 Changes may increase your total cost.
 Any additional changes we agree to are in writing and must be included in your final payment.
 Any agreement for changes between the customer and the designer must be in writing and signed for.

 If we are replicating or duplicating a known, iconic costume or clothing item that can be found in a film, comic book, video game, magazine, etc, we usually do not provide a sketch.
 We ask that you provide these visual references for us.
-We typically do not make multiples of anything, especially items that are copyright protected and belong to someone else.
-If your costume is unique, new or historically based, we will usually create a thumbnail sketch which is included in the price of your overall contract.
+We typically do not make multiples of anything, especially items that are copyright protected and belong to someone else such as DC, Marvel, etc. If your costume is historically based, we will usually create a thumbnail sketch which is included in the price of your overall contract.
 Any additional sketches that may be needed are provided at $65 per sketch.
 Once your design is finalized, you are required to sign-off on your approved sketch.

 Use of Photographs: